jkuhno/llm-project/README.md

 The platform for running the solution is Docker.

+To use the assistant, you need access to Meta Llama gated models in Hugging Face hub.

+Once granted, generate an [access token](https://huggingface.co/docs/hub/security-tokens) and store the token in a text file *hf_token.txt* inside the project folder.

 ### This project is used for learning different AI types

 - Speech recognition